 This course is designed specifically for the English Language Learner with limited experience in previous mathematics courses and/or with interrupted formal education.
-This course is not appropriate for ELL students who have had an 8th grade math course in a U.S. school or have evidence of receiving an 8th grade math/pre-algebra credit.
 ELL strategies and modifications are used to enhance understanding.
 Students will strengthen the fundamental skills needed to enroll in Algebra I. This course includes language of algebra, integers, solving multi-step equations and inequalities, ratio, proportion, percent, and basic operations using polynomials.
+Placement will be determined by an assessment.